-- All your clothing should be going the same direction.
+- All your clothing should be going in the same direction.

-- Make sure you clothes are not inside out before you hang them up.
+- Make sure your clothes are not inside out before you hang them up.

 - Start with lighter colors then move to darker colors.

-Now it is your turn to get your closet organized without spending any money!
+Now it’s your turn to organize your closet without spending anything!
 Take everything out of your closet and declutter all your unwanted clothes.
 Put things back in your closet by category and color-code your closet.
 Use what you have to help organize your space, and don’t forget to follow my random tips for keeping your closet organized so you can find the perfect outfit for every occasion!